DigiNotar:: SSL man-in-the-middle (MITM) attack

 Thanks to an anonymous Farsi speaker, I now understand that the above certificate is actually a comment to anyone who bothers to read between the lines:

-"Hameyeh Ramzaro Mishkanam" translates to "I will - Read our board rules - all encryption"
+"Hameyeh Ramzaro Mishkanam" translates to "I will crack all encryption"

 "Sare Toro Ham Mishkanam" translates to "i hate/break your head"

 Read the full blog post DigiNotar Damage Disclosure

 New Tor Browser Bundles are available: New Tor Browser Bundles